sphinx-doc/sphinx/doc/install.rst

   file or
 * as a `.zip <https://bitbucket.org/birkenfeld/sphinx/get/default.zip>`_ file

-There is introductions for each environments:
+There are introductions for several environments:

 .. contents::
    :depth: 1